 Natural features – means components and processes present in or produced by nature, including but not limited to soil types, geology, slopes, vegetation, surface water, drainage patterns, aquifers, recharge areas, climate, flood plains, aquatic life, and wildlife.

-Nonconforming structure – An otherwise legal building or structure that does not conform with the lot area, yard, height, lot coverage, or other area regulations of this Ordinance, or is designed or intended for use that does not conform to the use regulations of this Ordinance, for the district in which it is located either at the effective date of this Ordinance or as a result of subsequent amendments to the Ordinance.
+Nonconforming structure – An otherwise legal building or structure that does not conform with the lot area, yard, height, lot coverage, or other area regulations of this Code, or is designed or intended for use that does not conform to the use regulations of this Code, for the district in which it is located either at the effective date of this Code or as a result of subsequent amendments to the Code.

 Nonconforming use – A lawful use of land that does not comply with the use regulations for its zoning district but which complied with applicable regulations at the time the use was established.

 Non-point source pollution – pollution generated by diffuse land use activities rather than from an identifiable or discrete facility.
 It is conveyed to waterways through natural processes, such as rainfall, storm runoff, or groundwater seepage rather than by deliberate discharge.
 Non-point source pollution is not generally corrected by "end-of-pipe" treatment, but rather by changes in land management practices.